juls0730/gloom/README.md

 # GLoom

 GLoom is a plugin-based web app manager written in Go (perhaps a pico-paas).
 GLoom's focus is to provide and simple and efficient way to host micro-web apps easily.
 Currently, GLoom is a fun little proof of concept, and now even supports unloading plugins, and gracefully handles plugins that crash, but it is not yet ready for production use, and may not ever be.
 GLoom is still in early development, so expect some rough edges and bugs and at its heart, GLoom is just a proof of concept, fun to write, and fun to use, but not production ready.
+If you want a more stable and production ready web app manager, check out my other project, [Flux](https://github.com/juls0730/flux) ;).

 ## Features